Virtual reality: Applications

 Virtual reality has been used in physical rehabilitation since the 2000s.
 Despite numerous studies conducted, good quality evidence of its efficacy compared to other rehabilitation methods without sophisticated and expensive equipment is lacking for the treatment of Parkinson's disease.
 A 2018 review on the effectiveness of mirror therapy by virtual reality and robotics for any type of pathology concluded in a similar way.
-Another study was conducted that showed the potential for VR to promote mimicry and revealed the difference between neurotypical and autism spectrum disorder individuals in their response to a two-dimensional avatar.
+Another study was conducted that showed the potential for VR to promote mimicry and revealed the difference between non-autistic and autistic individuals in their response to a two-dimensional avatar.

 Immersive virtual reality technology with myoelectric and motion tracking control may represent a possible therapy option for treatment-resistant phantom limb pain.
-Pain scale measurements were taken into account and an interactive 3-D kitchen environment was developed bases on the principles of mirror therapy to allow for control of virtual hands while wearing a motion-tracked VR headset.
+Pain scale measurements were taken into account and an interactive 3-D kitchen environment was developed based on the principles of mirror therapy to allow for control of virtual hands while wearing a motion-tracked VR headset.
 A systematic search in Pubmed and Embase was performed to determine results that were pooled in two meta-analysis.
 Meta-analysis showed a significant result in favor of VRT for balance.

-In the fast-paced and globalised business world meetings in VR are used to create an environment in which interactions with other people (e.g. colleagues, customers, partners) can feel more natural than a phone call or video chat.
+In the fast-paced and globalised business world, meetings in VR are used to create an environment in which interactions with other people (e.g. colleagues, customers, partners) can feel more natural than a phone call or video chat.
 In the customisable meeting rooms all parties can join using the VR headset and interact as if they are in the same physical room.
 Presentations, videos or 3D models (of e.g. products or prototypes) can be uploaded and interacted with.
 Compared to traditional text-based CMC, Avatar-based interactions in 3D virtual environment lead to higher levels of consensus, satisfaction, and cohesion among group members.

 VR can simulate real workspaces for workplace occupational safety and health purposes, educational purposes, and training purposes.
 It can be used to provide learners with a virtual environment where they can develop their skills without the real-world consequences of failing.
-It has been used and studied in primary education, anatomy teaching, military, astronaut training, flight simulators, miner training, medical education, geography education, architectural design, driver training and bridge inspection.
+It has been used and studied in primary education, anatomy teaching, military, astronaut training, flight simulators, mining and metallurgical operations training, medical education, geography education, architectural design, driver training, and bridge inspection.
 Immersive VR engineering systems enable engineers to see virtual prototypes prior to the availability of any physical prototypes.
 Supplementing training with virtual training environments has been claimed to offer avenues of realism in military and healthcare training while minimizing cost.
 It also has been claimed to reduce military training costs by minimizing the amounts of ammunition expended during training periods.
-VR can also be used for the healthcare training and education for medical practitioners.
+VR can be used for the healthcare training and education for medical practitioners.
+Further, several application have been developed for multiple types of safety training.
+The latest results indicates that virtual reality safety training is more effective than traditional training in terms of knowledge acquisition and knowledge retention.